davidgatti/How-to-Understand-Sockets-Using-IoT/Examples/Hardware2NodeJS/README.md

 # Protocol description

-Each voltage value is separated by a `,`.

-This is an example of the data that will be sent by NodeJS.
+Each value is of type int and converted to binary, while being separated by a `,`, and this is an example of the data that will be sent by Particle to the NodeJS app.

 `1,10,50,100,150,183,300,322,1000,50`

+Where the:

+- values: are sent as integers.
+- separator: is sent as a character.

+This means that on other side, in the NodeJS app, if we want to split the string, we will compare the separator to a char symbol.
+When you’ll check the code, you’ll see what I mean.

 # Schematic

+    - Particle
+    - Potentiometer (10K in my case)

 ![raw sockets led](https://raw.githubusercontent.com/davidgatti/IoT-Raw-Sockets-Examples/assets/raw_sockets_potentiometer.png)